Blanket-Warriors/BentoTime/app/README.md

 #### Further Detail

 Because it's the entry-point of our application, a lot of the technologies we use are introduced in its use.
 Not much is actually happening, but there is some syntax that might be unfamiliar to the uninitiated.
+To learn about the individual dependencies we use, it might be useful to [read about them](https://github.com/Blanket-Warriors/BentoTime#dependencies).

 Our custom [Store](http://redux.js.org/docs/basics/Store.html) is created in `store.js`, and is used to handle our data.
 Read: all of our Manga and User data is stored here.

-Our [Provider](http://redux.js.org/docs/basics/UsageWithReact.html) is provided (heh) to us by React-Redux, and simply makes the store available to all components in the application without passing it explicitly.
+Our [Provider](http://redux.js.org/docs/basics/UsageWithReact.html) is provided (heh) to us by [React-Redux](https://github.com/Blanket-Warriors/BentoTime#react-redux), and simply makes the store available to all components in the application without passing it explicitly.
 We pass it our store, and React-Redux takes care of the rest (pretty much)!

 Our [Router](https://github.com/reactjs/react-router) is initiated here as well, since our entire page is being affected pretty much right at the top.
 We do have a wrapper for all of our routes [(Layout.js)](./containers/Layout), but we keep it nested within our `<Router />`, since it makes it easier to use all the information about our Route.